GiangNguyen1207/screp/README.md

 📸 Take photos during your walk

-🖼️ View your photos in app gallery grouped by location and sorted by date
+🖼️ View your photos in app gallery grouped by location

 📲 Connect to bluetooth and share your photos via different options